 include but are not limited to:

-protect and remove patients from an area in the event of a fire or disaster;
+protecting and removing patients from an area in the event of a fire or disaster;

-read and apply appropriate instructions in patient charts, notes, and records;
+reading and applying appropriate instructions in patient charts, notes, and records;

 of job duties.